fairDataSociety/FIPs/text/0015-p2p-marketplaces.md

 - `publisher or issuer claim` which attests for proof of originator
 - `wholesaler claim` which attests for a proof of allowed or certified wholesaler

-These SBTs allows for a P2P marketplace to be transparent or trustless and avoids the need to have a database of certified wholsaler and verified NFT hashes.
+These SBTs allows for a P2P marketplace to be transparent or trustless and avoids the need to have a database of certified wholesaler and verified NFT hashes.

 ## swarm feeds - streaming feeds feature